-In June 2016, the FASB issued ASU No. 2016-13, Financial Instruments-Credit Iosses: Measurement of Credit Losses on Financial Instruments (Topic 326), or ASC 326, which revises the impairment model to utilize an expected loss methodology in place of the currently used incurred loss methodology, which will result in more timely recognition of losses on financial instruments, including, but not limited to, available-for-sale debt securities and accounts receivable.
-Due to the loss of our EGC status as of December 31, 2022, we adopted this Update on January 1, 2022, using the modified-retrospective transition method for assets measured at amortized cost other than available-for-sale debt securities, which was adopted using a prospective transition approach.
-The adoption of this Update did not have a material impact on our consolidated financial statements.
+In June 2016, the FASB issued Accounting Standards Update, or ASU, 2016-13, Financial Instruments- Credit losses: Measurement of Credit Losses on Financial Instruments (Topic 326), which revises the impairment model to utilize an expected loss methodology in place of the currently used incurred loss methodology, which results in more timely recognition of losses on financial instruments, including, but not limited to, availablefor-sale debt securities and accounts receivable.
+We adopted ASU 2016-13 effective January 1, 2022.
+The adoption of this accounting standard did not have a material impact on our consolidated financial statements.

-In March 2020, the FASB issued ASU No. 2020-04, Reference Rate Reform (Topic 848) - Facilitation of the Effects of Reference Rate Reform on Financial Reporting, or Topic 848, that provides optional relief to applying reference rate reform to contracts, hedging relationships, and other transactions that reference the LIBOR, which has been discontinued as of the end of 2021.
-Also, in January 2021, the FASB issued ASU No. 2021-01, Reference Rate Reform (Topic 848) - Scope, to clarify that cash flow hedges are eligible for certain optional expedients and exceptions for the application of subsequent assessment methods to assume perfect effectiveness as previously presented in ASU 2020-04.
-Topic 848 is effective immediately and may be applied through December 31, 2022.
-We adopted the provisions of Topic 848 and the adoption did not have a material impact to our consolidated financial statements.
+In March 2020, the FASB issued ASU 2020-04, Reference Rate Reform (Topic 848) - Facilitation of the Effects of Reference Rate Reform on Financial Reporting, or Topic 848, that provides optional relief to applying reference rate reform to contracts, hedging relationships, and other transactions that reference the LIBOR.
+Also, in January 2021, the FASB issued ASU No. 2021-01, Reference Rate Reform (Topic 848) - Scope, to clarify that cash flow hedges are eligible for certain optional expedients and exceptions for the application of subsequent assessment methods to assume perfect effectiveness as previously presented in ASU No. 2020-04.
+We adopted the provisions of Topic 848 upon issuance of this accounting standard and the adoption did not have a material impact to our consolidated financial statements.

-In August 2020, the FASB issued ASU No. 2020-06, Debt-Debt with Conversion and Other Options (Subtopic 470-20) and Derivatives and Hedging-Contracts in Entity's Own Equity (Subtopic 815-40): Accounting for Convertible Instruments and Contracts in an Entity's Own Equity.
+In August 2020, the FASB issued ASU 2020-06, Debt-Debt with Conversion and Other Options (Subtopic 470-20) and Derivatives and Hedging-Contracts in Entity's Own Equity (Subtopic 815-40): Accounting for Convertible Instruments and Contracts in an Entity's Own Equity.
 This standard eliminates the beneficial conversion and cash conversion accounting models for convertible instruments.
 It also amends the accounting for certain contracts in an entity's own equity that are currently accounted for as derivatives because of specific settlement provisions.
 In addition, the new guidance modifies how particular convertible instruments and certain contracts that may be settled in cash or shares impact the diluted earnings per share computation.
-We adopted this Update on January 1, 2022 and the adoption of this Update did not have a material impact on our consolidated financial statements.
+We adopted ASU 2020-06 on January 1, 2022 and the adoption of this accounting standard did not have a material impact on our consolidated financial statements.